Serphiq Find the first SEO fix worth shipping.

 Why is my website not ranking?

 A website usually fails to rank because the important pages are not strong enough for their intent, are not well supported, are not clearly indexed, or are being weakened by overlap and poor sequencing.
-This page supports the SEO Not Working pillar by focusing on the site-level ranking problem instead of a single Search Console symptom or personal diagnosis query.
-A website not ranking can mean many different things.
-The homepage may not rank for the brand.
+This page focuses on sitewide ranking weakness: important pages are indexed but barely visible, unsupported, or unclear to search engines.
+A website can be live, indexed, and still fail to rank because the important pages are not clearly differentiated, internally supported, or matched to the right search intent.
 In Serphiq, that usually shows up as: Starts with important pages instead of trying to repair the whole site at once.

 Should I fix the whole website at once?

 No. Start with the pages that can create the most business value, then identify the blocker on those pages.
 Sitewide cleanup is useful only when it supports ranking-critical pages.
-This page supports the SEO Not Working pillar by focusing on the site-level ranking problem instead of a single Search Console symptom or personal diagnosis query.
-Websites fail to rank when search engines do not see a clear, useful, well-supported answer.
-The cause may be technical, but it is often structural or strategic.
+This page focuses on sitewide ranking weakness: important pages are indexed but barely visible, unsupported, or unclear to search engines.
+New sites often publish broad pages with similar promises.
+Older sites often accumulate overlapping URLs.
 In Serphiq, that usually shows up as: Looks for blockers across intent, structure, support, and overlap.

 How does Serphiq decide what to fix first?

 Serphiq looks for the most likely ranking blocker and turns it into a focused next action, such as strengthening a page, adding internal support, clarifying intent, or consolidating overlap.
-This page supports the SEO Not Working pillar by focusing on the site-level ranking problem instead of a single Search Console symptom or personal diagnosis query.
-Start with a small set of important pages instead of trying to diagnose the entire site at once.
-Check whether each page is indexable, internally linked, clearly titled, aligned with one search intent, and different from other pages on the site.
+This page focuses on sitewide ranking weakness: important pages are indexed but barely visible, unsupported, or unclear to search engines.
+Choose the page closest to revenue or signups, confirm it is indexable, then add one clearer title, one stronger opening section, and one contextual internal link pointing to it.
 In Serphiq, that usually shows up as: Turns ranking frustration into a clear first fix.

 No SEO knowledge required